notnyt/beaglebone/README.md

 ```

 #### Waiting for Change in the Background
-If you do not want to block while waiting for voltage change, the method **#run_on_change** will run a callback every time the specified change is detected.
+To avoid blocking while waiting for voltage change, the method **#run_on_change** will run a callback every time the specified change is detected.
 This method will spawn a new thread and wait for change in the background.
 The method **#run_once_on_change** is a convenience method to only be triggered once.
-You may only have one of these threads active per pin.
+Only one of these threads may be active per pin.

 This example waits for voltage change in the background and outputs information when change is detected.